 Impaired Driving in Michigan

-During the enforcement, police officers will be on the lookout for motorists under the influence of drugs and alcohol.
-In Michigan, it is illegal to drive with a blood alcohol concentration (BAC) of .08 or higher, although drivers can be arrested at any BAC level if an officer believes they are impaired.
+Officers will be on the lookout for motorists under the influence of alcohol and/or drugs throughout the “Drive Sober or Get Pulled Over” enforcement period.
+In Michigan, it is illegal to drive with a blood alcohol concentration (BAC) of .08 or higher, although motorists can be arrested at any BAC level if an officer thinks they are impaired.

 The “Drive Sober or Get Pulled Over” campaign is supported with federal traffic safety funds provided by the United States Department of Transportation and NHTSA and administered by the OHSP.